 The attributes and values for a host are inserted by the monitoring probes that run from time to time on the nodes to get information.
-The administrator can add custom attributes either creating a probe in the host, or updating the host information with: onehost update <HOST_ID>.
-Calling this command will fire up an editor (the one specified in the EDITOR environment variable) and you will be able to add, delete or modify some of those values.
+The administrator can add custom attributes either creating a probe in the host, or updating the host information with: onehost update <host_identification with the companion with the companion will fire up an editor (the one specified in the EDITOR environment variable) and you will be able to add, delete or modify some of those values.